caseyanderson/physcpu1/_pages/syllabus.markdown

 * Prototypes = 35%

-Absences will be excused if and only if I am contacted via email.
-A simple "I had to miss class" is sufficient, I do not need any details.
+If something comes up and you need to miss class please send me an email saying so.
+A simple "I had to miss class" is sufficient, I do not need the details.

 ### Goals